tatumamckinnis/Nbody/README.md

 <br>

-You can test your code by running the program in `TestCalcNetForceExertedByXY.java`.
+You can test the code for this method by running the program in `TestCalcNetForceExertedByXY.java`.

 </details>